2 DAYS IN FLORENCE ITINERARY

 Are you planning your Florence itinerary and wondering about the best things to do in 2 days in Florence?
 Then this post is perfect for you – here I share my tips on what to do in Florence in a short amount of time.

-The city feels like a living museum, a testament to the Renaissance‘s enduring legacy.
+Florence feels like a living museum, a testament to the Renaissance‘s enduring legacy.
 Tucked away in the heart of Tuscany, this city wraps you in its artistic splendor.
-You can’t help but be awestruck by the Duomo, with its magnificent terracotta-tiled dome crafted by Brunelleschi and the elegant bell tower designed by Giotto.
+I was awestruck by the Duomo, with its magnificent terracotta-tiled dome crafted by Brunelleschi and the elegant bell tower designed by Giotto.

 Walking its streets, I often felt like I was tracing the steps of Michelangelo and Dante.
-The Arno River, with its charming Ponte Vecchio, a historic bridge adorned with quaint jewelry shops, adds to Florence’s enchanting allure.
 This city isn’t just beautiful; it’s a journey through a rich, historical tapestry.
-And with this 2-day Florence itinerary, you have the chance to discover all this.
+And with this 2-day Florence itinerary, I share my tips on how to see Florence in just 48 hours.

 THIS 2 DAYS IN FLORENCE ITINERARY INCLUDES